Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses a for loop to iterate over all subdirectories of the current directory.
+This script combines the two commands from the previous solution into a single line using the && operator.